25 Restaurant Marketing Ideas You’ll Love

 Focus on achieving consistent daily sales.
 Because that’ll determine your weekly average, then monthly, and more.

-Having said that, here are the 25 simple restaurant marketing ideas that will work for you:
+Having said that, here are the 25 simple and creative restaurant marketing ideas that will work for you:

 1. Engage local food bloggers